As of 5th january 2021, Youth services will be changed in line with new Covid lockdown restrictions.

 Ned McWhirter, Project Manager at

-JusB held a competition for young people to be creative and design an activities poster - here is the winning design.
+JusB held a competition for young people to be creative and design an activities poster - here is the winning design above and the runner up below.

 October half-term project